ICWR-TEAM/URLExtractor/README.md

 # URLExtractor

-<center>URL Extractor is a tool for hacking, analyst, etc. needs.
-This URL extractor was created by one of the IN CRUST WE RUSH team members for user needs.</center>
+<p align="center">URL Extractor is a tool for hacking, analyst, etc. needs.
+This URL extractor was created by one of the IN CRUST WE RUSH team members for user needs.</p>

 <img src="carbon (1).png" alt="">